Free Electone sheet music and registrations for Paula Tsui’s 婚紗背後.

-- There’s a hell lot of melodic accompaniment in the original recording for the first two stanzas; pardon my language.
+- There’s a hell lot of melodic accompaniment for the first two stanzas in the original recording; pardon my language.
 I’ve added as much as I could without making the left-hand parts excessively hard.

-- Like the violin, I couldn’t really get the right feel or brilliance for the trumpets in the choruses.
+- Like the violin, I couldn’t really get the right feel or brilliance for the trumpets in the choruses too.
 Please feel free to swap or fine-tune if you find them too shrill.

-- There’s quite a number of triplets in this arrangement and I admit I didn’t play all of them accurately in my YouTube recording.
-Actually, for those that I did play accurately, I’m not sure I properly phrased them!
-Again, amend as per you feel right if you’re downloading my Electone sheet music and registrations.
+- There are many triplets in this arrangement and I admit I didn’t play all of them accurately in my YouTube recording.
+Actually, for those that I did play accurately, I’m not sure I properly phrased them too!
+Again, amend as-per-you feel right if you’re downloading my Electone sheet music and registrations.

 - Is there anything else to add?
 I guess … nope!
 I didn’t try anything new.
 Neither did I intend for this arrangement to be difficult; it’s a Grade 6-5 at worst.
 In other words, this is purely for Paula Tsui and retro Cantopop fans.
 Please have fun with it, and amend/simplify per necessary.

 Check out my other Electone posts here!